nicholasc69/Couchbase-Streamsets-Destination/BUILD.md

     * Clone the project from GitHub using: https://github.com/nicholasc69/CouchbaseConnector.git

-2. Build and package the Couchbase Connector
+2. Build and package the Couchbase Destination

-    * Build the Couchbase Connector using: mvn clean package
+    * Build the Couchbase Destination using: mvn clean package

 3. Copy the tar to the Streamset User Lib Directory

     * Copy the generated tar from target to the `<STREAMSET_DIR>/user-libs`
-    *  Extract the contents of the tar in the user lib directory: `tar xvf "COUCHBASE_CONNECTOR.tar.gz"`
+    *  Extract the contents of the tar in the user lib directory: `tar xvf "COUCHBASE_DESTINATION.tar.gz"`

 4. Give AllSecurityPermissions to user lib directory